meegpipe/meegpipe/tutorials/gunberg/README.md

 1. Pipeline [grunberg.preprocess_pipeline][preproc-pipe] involves basic
-preprocessing steps such as bad channels and bad epochs rejection, as well as a filter to remove high-amplitude high-frequency signal fluctuations (a [LASIP][lasip] filter).
+preprocessing steps such as bad channels and bad epochs rejection, as well as a removing high-amplitude high-frequency signal fluctuations (using a [LASIP][lasip] filter).

 2. Pipeline [grunberg.artifact_rejection_pipeline][artifact-pipe] is a fully